 There are a lot of Warhammer 40K armies.
-Choosing the right army is quite obviously the most critical choice you’re going to make.
-You’ll be spending money on the army, time building and painting it, and of course time playing with the army.
+Choosing the right one is quite obviously the most critical choice you’re going to make.
+You’ll be spending money on the army, time building and painting it, and of course time playing with it.
 Choosing the wrong army for yourself could not only cost you time and money, but also your enjoyment of the game.

 I will give you some tips to consider when picking an army.
-There’s a lot more to think about beyond how powerful an army is.
-The game constantly changes, so you want an army that you’ll enjoy no matter what the game throws at you.
+There’s a lot more to think about beyond how powerful a codex is.
+The game constantly changes, so you want something that you’ll enjoy no matter what the game throws at you.

 Where to Start

-When I got into the game in 2006 there were around 14 armies for Warhammer 40K.
+When I got into the game in 2006 there were around 14 Warhammer 40K armies.
 Still a lot, but a far more manageable amount to look through.
-I know if I were getting into it now and saw that list of armies, I wouldn’t know where to begin.
+I know if I were getting into it now and saw all the choices then I wouldn’t know where to begin.
 Hopefully I can guide you a bit.

 How Cool Does it Look?

 My biggest piece of advice to anyone looking to get into the game of 40K is to find an army you like the look of.
 Seriously.
-Unlike other smaller gaming systems out there, Warhammer 40K requires you to buy the models, assemble them, and paint them.
-The game has a hobby element, and if you don’t care for the aesthetics of the army then you won’t be very motivated to put them together and get the army painted.
+Unlike other smaller gaming systems out there, WH40K requires you to buy the models, assemble them, and paint them.
+The game has a hobby element, and if you don’t care for the aesthetics of the army then you won’t be very motivated to put them together and get it painted.